Greek deal shields weaker euro debt from China-driven flight to safety

 “The Chinese devaluation was taken as ‘things are not going that well in China’ and this is a risk-off move,” said Martin van Vliet, senior rate strategist at ING, adding that “with the Greek deal secured and the ECB continuously buying bonds, peripheral spreads would have been much tighter otherwise.”

-The fact that a slowing Chinese economy may dampen inflation prospects in the euro zone stoked expectations the ECB could provide more stimulus than the planned trillion euro bond buying programme running until September 2016.
+Another factor driving yields lower in the euro zone was the expectation that a slowing Chinese economy may dampen inflation prospects in the euro zone, pushing the European Central Bank to provide more stimulus.

-“With China slowing down, you see oil and other basic materials (prices) collapsing and this will exert downward pressure on headline inflation,” said Sergio Capaldi, fixed income strategist at Intesa Sanpaolo.

-“There is a need to further improve the expansionary position of the ECB’s policy.
-In the case of more weakening in inflation we could see additional measures.”

 The yuan move, aimed at boosting the economy, in fact exacerbated concerns about it.